IntrospectiveSystems/introspectivesystems.github.io/_pages/01_basics/0102_modules.md

-the module to be loaded. `Source` references a path to a local source or module broker. `Par` references a JSON object containing persistent state parameters as key-value pairs that will be passed to the module and made available through `this.Par` in the context of a module function. `Module` parameters listed in the `Par` of the module in the `config.json` of a system over write parameters with the same key listed in the `Par` of the `schema.json` module document.
+the module to be loaded. `Source` references a path to a local source or module broker. `Par` references a JSON object containing persistent state parameters as key-value pairs that will be passed to the module and made available through `this.Par` in the context of a module function. `Module` parameters listed in the `Par` of the module in the `config.json` of a system over write parameters with the same key listed in the module structure document, `schema.json`.
 Here is an example of a module definition.

 ```
 {